Information-theoretic interpretation of quantum formalism: Introduction

 \subsection{Overview}

-In Sec. (\ref{background}) we describe the basics of the model and define the concept of \enquote{Bayesian algebra} in a static system.
-This is the key point to apply the \enquote{Born method} to classical registers.
-It happens that the natural formulation is a linear programming (LP) problem, introduced in Sec. (\ref{LP}).
-This leads to identify the \enquote{static} quantum states with feasible LP problems.
-The basic framework is then a real-valued probability space, convenient to describe the current viewpoint on the register and to compute various observable expectations.
-But according to Gleason theorem, an alternative structure is possible, namely, a Hilbert space.
-The transcription is detailed in Sec. (\ref{transcription}): this opens a new landscape where different viewpoints over the register become accessible \emph{via} quantum channels, to begin with a survey of static problems.
+In Sec. (\ref{background}) we describe the basics of the model and define the concept of \enquote{Bayesian algebra} in a source system.This is the key point to introduce a probability distribution over the classical the states, what we call the \enquote{Born method}.
+It happens that the natural formulation is a linear programming (LP) problem, introduced in Sec. (\ref{sourcewindow}).
+This leads to identify the essence of a quantum state with a specific feasible LP problem.
+In the source system, the initial framework is a real-valued probability space, convenient to describe the current viewpoint on the register and to compute various observable expectations.
+But an alternative structure is possible, namely, a Hilbert space.
+The transcription is detailed in Sec. (\ref{transcription}): this opens a new landscape where different viewpoints over the register become accessible \emph{via} quantum channels, to begin with a survey of source problems.
 General systems, describing all the possible viewpoints are considered in Sec. (\ref{dynamic}).
-Observables defined on distinct viewpoints are generally incompatible and technically do not commute.
-This is particularly the case of complementary charts, which lead to the Heisenberg uncertainty relations.
+Observables defined from distinct viewpoints generate overlapping information and technically do not commute.
+This is particularly the case of complementary windows, which lead to the uncertainty relations.
+Diagonalization of the density operator allows to fully characterize the gauge group and beyond Noether gauge invariants and antiunitary operators.
 The model is next illustrated by some examples in Sec. (\ref{examples}).
 Several speculative points are finally discussed in Sec. (\ref{discussion}).
 Ultimately, after referring to the earlier approaches, we conclude in Sec. (\ref{conclusion}) on the universal nature of quantum information.